-Ellen is a seasoned finance lawyer with 20+ years of experience as a partner at two top tier international law firms.
+Ellen Hayes is a seasoned finance lawyer with 20+ years of experience as a partner at two top tier international law firms.
 She currently leads a team in New York responsible for advising Linklaters LLP on risk management issues related to the Americas and U.S. lawyers worldwide, including professional responsibility issues.
 She has diverse experience leading multi-lawyer teams in complex and sophisticated transactions, including for leading international investment banks.
+Prior to joining Linklaters LLP Ellen was a partner in Freshfields Bruckhaus Deringer US LLP’s New York office.
+Earlier in her career she was Principal Counsel at International Finance Corporation and a partner at the Toronto law firm Torys LLP.
 Ellen has been recognized in Legal 500 and the IFLR as a leading structured finance lawyer.
-She is a past member of the New York City Bar Committee on Professional Responsibility and is a regular speaker at events.
+Ellen is qualified in New York, England & Wales and Ontario, Canada.
+She is a past member of the New York City Bar Committee on Professional Responsibility and is a regular speaker on ethics and legal opinions issues.

 James Walker concentrates in government investigations and enforcement proceedings, complex commercial litigation, professional liability and legal ethics.
 Mr. Walker represents companies and senior executives in investigations of potential violations of the securities laws, and law firms and lawyers in litigations and proceedings involving investigations of criminal, regulatory and/or professional misconduct claims.
 Mr. Walker is the Chair of the New York County Lawyer’s Association Professional Ethics Committee.
 He has served on the New York City Bar’s Professional Discipline, Professional and Judicial Ethics, Professional Responsibility, and Securities Regulation Committees, and on the New York State Bar Association Committee on Professional Ethics, where he has been a member since 1996.
 Mr. Walker frequently lecturers on legal ethics, internal investigations and corporate governance, and has published articles addressing on attorney-client privilege, professional ethics, and issues arising under the securities laws.
 Mr. Walker also serves as General Counsel to Richards Kibbe & Orbe LLP.